The Flood (Take That song): Promotion

-The song was placed on the Radio 1 A-Playlist for a number of weeks after its first play on radio in early October.
-The band appeared on X Factor result show 6 to perform "The Flood" live for the first time on 14 November, it was also the first time they had performed as a five-piece in 15 years.
+The song was placed on the BBC Radio 1 A-Playlist for a number of weeks after its first play on radio in early October.
+The band appeared on The X Factor result show 6 to perform "The Flood" live for the first time on 14 November, it was also the first time they had performed as a five-piece in 15 years.
 They also performed it on Children in Need and closed the show with number-one single "Never Forget".
 They then sang "The Flood" on X Factor Italy on 23 November, as well as on The Voice of Holland on 27 November.
 Following that was a performance on Skavlan.

 Then they performed it on Benissimo in Switzerland on 1 December.
 Next up was The Late Late Show in Ireland on 10 December and then they performed it live on Wetten, dass..? in Germany.
 They also performed "The Flood" on Strictly Come Dancing and Dance avec les stars.
 They later sang it on the X Factor final on 12 December, where they also sang their number 1 single "Never Forget" with the final three contestants.
 They closed the Royal Variety Performance with "The Flood", with their backing dancers representing the progress of man.